cirosantilli/git-tutorial/tutorial.md

 go back to github and browse your uploaded files to check that they are there.

+## tags

+if you tag then you can:

+- refer have raw urls for tags

 # file permissions

 git keeps file permissions (rwx) as metadata inside the ``.git`` dir